 Creating event analytics visualizations and adding them to dashboards

-This feature is available in OpenSearch Dashboards 2.7 and later.
-It works with new visualizations that use PPL to query data from OpenSearch or federated data sources such as Prometheus.
+This feature is available in OpenSearch Dashboards version 2.7 and later.
+It works with new visualizations created in version 2.7 or later that use PPL to query data from OpenSearch or federated data sources such as Prometheus.

 To create a PPL visualization, follow these steps: